Once4All: Skeleton-Guided SMT Solver Fuzzing with LLM-Synthesized Generators: Approach

 \subsection{Skeleton-guided Mutation}

 \tool~generates diverse test formulas using a \emph{skeleton-guided mutation} strategy (Algorithm~\ref{alg:fuzz}).
+This design choice enables \tool~to explore deeper solver behaviors while overcoming gaps in the SMT-LIB specification.
+For instance, certain constructs such as the quantifiers \texttt{forall} and \texttt{exists} are not fully covered by SMT-LIB theory documentation, limiting what a purely grammar-based generator can produce.
+By leveraging existing formulas as structural templates, \tool~extends the expressiveness of generated inputs and reaches behaviors that grammar-only methods cannot.
 Specifically, the process begins with two inputs: a collection of seed formulas, $Seeds$, and a set of term generators, $G$, obtained from the previous phase.
 These are combined with lightweight structural synthesis to create a wide variety of formulas that are effective at uncovering solver bugs.
-In each iteration, \tool~first randomly select a seed formula $f$ from $Seeds$ (Line~\ref{alg:fuzz:select_seed}). \tool~then derive the \emph{skeleton} of the formula by randomly removing a subset of its atomic formulas, \ie~basic sub-formulas without logical connectives like \texttt{and} and \texttt{or}, and replacing them with a \texttt{<placeholder>} (Line~\ref{alg:fuzz:skeletonize}).
+In each iteration, \tool~first randomly selects a seed formula $f$ from $Seeds$ (Line~\ref{alg:fuzz:select_seed}). \tool~then derives the \emph{skeleton} of the formula by randomly removing a subset of its atomic formulas, \ie~basic sub-formulas without logical connectives like \texttt{and} and \texttt{or}, and replacing them with a \texttt{<placeholder>} (Line~\ref{alg:fuzz:skeletonize}).
 This transformation enables flexible insertion of Boolean terms while preserving the overall structure and validity of the formula.
-Next, \tool~selects generators $g \in G$ (Line~\ref{alg:fuzz:select_generator}) at random and uses it to produce a set of Boolean terms (Line~\ref{alg:fuzz:generate_terms}).
+Next, \tool~selects a generator $g \in G$ (Line~\ref{alg:fuzz:select_generator}) at random and uses it to produce a set of Boolean terms (Line~\ref{alg:fuzz:generate_terms}).
 Before inserting these terms into the skeleton, \tool~checks for matching sorts (\eg, \texttt{Bool}, \texttt{Int}, or \texttt{Real}) between the variables in the generated terms and those in the skeleton.
 When compatible, variables in the generated terms are randomly replaced with corresponding variables from the skeleton to increase semantic interaction between the inserted content and the original structure.

 These modified terms are then integrated into the skeleton, yielding a new formula $f$ (Line~\ref{alg:fuzz:synthesize}).
 The formula is then validated using multiple solver implementations (Line~\ref{alg:fuzz:validate}).
 If the solvers produce inconsistent results or one crashes, the formula is recorded in the bug list $Bugs$ (Lines~\ref{alg:fuzz:discrepancy} - \ref{alg:fuzz:add_bug}).
 In cases where the formula includes solver-specific features, we compare results across different versions of the same solver.
 To identify the source of a discrepancy, we use the \texttt{get-model} command to extract a model, \ie~a set of variable assignments, from the solver that returns \texttt{sat}.
 We then re-evaluate the formula against all solvers using this model.
 If the formula definitely evaluates to \texttt{sat} with the model, we report a soundness bug in any solver that returned \texttt{unsat}, and vice versa.
 If the model fails to satisfy the formula, we also classify it as an invalid model bug.
 This mutation-validation process continues until a user-defined stopping condition is met, steadily generating new formulas for bug hunting.